42 Tundra Facts to Help Kids Learn About This Frigid Biome

 • Plants with wacky names include reindeer moss, cloudberry, and liverworts.

-Tundra Conservation
+Tundra Conservation Facts

 Climate change and humans are two of the biggest threats to the tundra ecosystem.
+Here are some interesting facts about ho global warming is changing these ecosystems:

 • Tire tracks and footprints left behind on the ground can stay visible for decades.

-• Global warming has warmed the tundra allowing new animals to compete for food there.
+• Global warming has warmed the tundra, allowing new animals to compete for food there.

 • People trying to reach oil and gas are causing problems for tundra animal and plant life.